 Camping Stove, Fuel and a Fire Starter

-While you may be able to toast some marshmallows over the campfire, you’re going to want a real camping stove for cooking purposes.
-For camping where your not lugging around stuff too far, then the basic Coleman Camping Stove is good option.
+While you may be able to toast some marshmallows over the campfire, you’re going to want a real camping stove or grill for cooking purposes.
+For camping where your not lugging around stuff too far, then the basic Coleman Camping Stove is a good choice.
 A more powerful one like the Camp Chef Explorer is also a good option.

-For a backpacking stove, the small light MSR PocketRocket stove will work for most people.
+For very lite duty cooking a backpacking stove like the small light MSR PocketRocket stove will work for most people.
 If your looking for more durable and better quality then the Jetboil MiniMo is a better bet for you.
 If your not sure how much your going to be going, then it may make more sense to go cheap at first then upgrade as needed.
-Just don’t forget a fire starter.
+Just don’t forget a fire starter or some matches.

 Pots and Pans